 The Relationship Between the Hymen and the Vaginal Vestibule

-For those not quite sure where this part of the vulva is, the vaginal vestibule is typically referred to as the smooth, triangular area obtaining the urethral and vaginal opening, including the Bartholin’s glands, Skene’s glands, and minor vestibular glands located just between the labia minor.
+For those not quite sure where this part of the vulva is, the vaginal vestibule is typically referred to as the smooth, triangular area that includes the urethral and vaginal opening, the Bartholin’s glands, Skene’s glands, and minor vestibular glands located just between the labia minora.

-However, although in the majority of cases the hymen is thin, stretchy, and may have even broken easily outside of sex because of how thin it is, for some Vaginismus Sisters, this may not be the case.
-T
+However, although in the majority of cases the hymen is thin, stretchy, and may have even broken easily outside of sex because of how thin it is, for some vaginismus sisters, this doesn’t happen.

-here are certain conditions, which we will discuss later, that can make stretching or breaking the hymen harder, literally creating a physical barrier in the vaginal opening alongside the muscle contractions, which can make your vaginismus journey harder, especially when using dilators.
+There are certain conditions that can make stretching or breaking the hymen harder, literally creating a physical barrier in the vaginal opening alongside the muscle contractions.

-What Do We REALLY Know About The Hymen: Myths vs. Reality
+What Do We REALLY Know About The Hymen?

-Myth 1: The hymen breaks during the first time penetrative sex
+Myth 1: The hymen breaks during first-time penetrative sex

 Fact: The hymen usually doesn’t tear or break all at once.
 Like many other tissues, it is elastic and stretches over time – in other words, it wears down gradually!

-Even strenuous daily activity can stretch the hymen till it tears.
+Even strenuous daily activity can stretch the hymen until it tears!

 Myth 2: Bleeding and pain during your first time is because of the hymen breaking.

-Fact: The reason why there’s a history of women bleeding their first time is because it happened too fast.
-Women didn’t have a lot of say/understanding in what happened back then so typically the man would just go in fast and dry, hence the tearing and bleeding.
+Fact: The reason why there’s a history of women bleeding their first time is that it happened too fast.
+Women didn’t have a lot of say/understanding in what happened back then, so typically the man would just go in fast and dry, hence the tearing and bleeding

 Fact: The hymen is not a Pringles freshness seal for your virginity.
 It’s literally just a ring of tissue that gets stretched and sometimes gets ripped a little during vaginal penetration.